NetOfCode/DrawioWebApp/README.md

 ## Features

-- ✅ Display diagram thumbnails
+- ✅ Display diagram thumbnails (PNG images)
+- ✅ **XMLPNG Support**: Click PNG to extract embedded diagram XML and load in editor
 - ✅ Click to open full Draw.io editor in iframe
+- ✅ Create new diagrams from scratch
 - ✅ Full editing capabilities with all Draw.io tools
 - ✅ Save and close functionality
 - ✅ Clean, modern UI